fetchcord/FetchCord/README.md

 --memtype, use GB or MB to show RAM.

 -h or --help, shows this information above.

+## Website

+Fetchcord now has a website!
+You can find this site over at https://fetchcord.github.io/ - please keep in mind this site is still currently work in progress though.

 ## Examples

 ### Operating Systems